ludanortmun/itesm-mna-barred-galaxies/README.md

 You will be prompted to restart your session.
 After you do, the bargal package should be available for import.

-Then, simply replace any path referencing the `../data` directory to match the path to the data in your Colab session.
+Then, replace any path referencing the `../data` directory to match the path to the data in your Colab session.